PrefectHQ/prefect/docs/concepts/deployments.md

 In addition, the work pool job template interface allows users to create and govern opinionated interfaces to their workflow infrastructure.
 To do this, a deployment using workers needs to consider the following fields:

 - **`work_pool_name`**: the name of the work pool this deployment will be associated with.
 Work pool types mirror infrastructure types and therefore the decision here affects the options available for the other fields.
 - **`work_queue_name`**: if you are using work queues to either manage priority or concurrency, you can associate a deployment with a specific queue within a work pool using this field.
 - **`infra_overrides`**: often called `job_variables` within various interfaces, this field allows deployment authors to customize whatever infrastructure options have been exposed on this work pool.
-Typically this field is used for things like Docker image name, Kubernetes annotations and limits, and environment variables.
+This field is often used for things such as Docker image names, Kubernetes annotations and limits, and environment variables.
-- **`pull_steps`**: a JSON description of steps that should be performed in order to retrieve flow code or configuration and prepare the runtime environment for workflow execution.
+- **`pull_steps`**: a JSON description of steps that should be performed to retrieve flow code or configuration and prepare the runtime environment for workflow execution.

 Pull steps allow users to highly decouple their workflow architecture.
 For example, a common use of pull steps is to dynamically pull code from remote filesystems such as GitHub with each run of their deployment.